bcgov/digital-trust-toolkit/credentials/bc-natural-gas-tenure-title.md

 The development of this documentation follows the governance framework created by the [Trust over IP Foundation (ToIP)](https://trustoverip.org/) [Governance Metamodel Specification](https://trustoverip.org/wp-content/uploads/ToIP-Governance-Metamodel-Specification-V1.0-2022-12-21.pdf) created by the [Governance Stack Working Group (GSWG)](https://wiki.trustoverip.org/display/HOME/Governance+Stack+Working+Group).

 ***No Warranty***:
-The Mines Act Permit Credential is provided “as is”, and the Province of British Columbia (the "Province") disclaims all representations, warranties, conditions, obligations, and liabilities of any kind, whether express or implied, in relation to the Mines Act Permit Credential, including without limitation implied warranties with respect to merchantability, satisfactory quality, fitness for a particular purpose and non-infringement.
+The B.C.
+Petroleum & Natural Gas Title Credential is provided “as is”, and the Province of British Columbia (the "Province") disclaims all representations, warranties, conditions, obligations, and liabilities of any kind, whether express or implied, in relation to the B.C.
+Petroleum & Natural Gas Title Credential, including without limitation implied warranties with respect to merchantability, satisfactory quality, fitness for a particular purpose and non-infringement.
 Without limiting the general nature of the previous sentence, the Province does not represent or warrant that:
- - (a). the Mines Act Permit Credential will be available;
+ - (a). the B.C.
+Petroleum & Natural Gas Title Credential will be available;
- - (b) your use of the Mines Act Permit Credential will be timely, uninterrupted or error-free;
+ - (b) your use of the B.C.
+Petroleum & Natural Gas Title Credential will be timely, uninterrupted or error-free;
- - (c) any errors in the Mines Act Permit Credential will be corrected; or
+ - (c) any errors in the B.C.
+Petroleum & Natural Gas Title Credential will be corrected; or
- - (d) the Mines Act Permit Credential will meet your expectations and requirements.
+ - (d) the B.C.
+Petroleum & Natural Gas Title Credential will meet your expectations and requirements.

  ***Limitation of Liability***:
- To the maximum extent permitted by applicable law, under no circumstances will the Province be liable to you, to any other individual or to any entity for any direct, indirect, special, incidental, consequential or other loss, claim, injury or damage, whether foreseeable or unforeseeable (including without limitation claims for damages for loss of profits or business opportunities, use or misuse of, or inability to use, the Mines Act Permit Credential, interruptions, deletion or corruption of files, loss of programs or information, errors, defects or delays) arising out of or in any way connected with your use of the Mines Act Permit Credential and whether based on contract, tort, strict liability or any other legal theory.
+ To the maximum extent permitted by applicable law, under no circumstances will the Province be liable to you, to any other individual or to any entity for any direct, indirect, special, incidental, consequential or other loss, claim, injury or damage, whether foreseeable or unforeseeable (including without limitation claims for damages for loss of profits or business opportunities, use or misuse of, or inability to use, the B.C.
+Petroleum & Natural Gas Title Credential, interruptions, deletion or corruption of files, loss of programs or information, errors, defects or delays) arising out of or in any way connected with your use of the B.C.
+Petroleum & Natural Gas Title Credential and whether based on contract, tort, strict liability or any other legal theory.
 The previous sentence will apply even if the Province has been specifically advised of the possibility of any such loss, claim, injury or damage.

 ## 1.2.
 Terminology and Notation